neo-project/neo/CONTRIBUTING.md

 ### Developer Guidance
 We try to have as few rules as possible, just enough to keep the project organized.
 If you want to suggest any changes, please create an issue or message us on Discord.

-##### Use complete titles
-Use a comprehensive title and descriptions in your PRs.
-This is important because this information is used in our monthly development report.

 ##### Discuss before coding
 Proposals must be discussed before being implemented.
 Create a new issue if you have an idea of a new feature or enhancement.
 Avoid implementing issues with the ![](./.github/images/discussion.png) tag.